Gaetano Giordano

-Gaetano Paul "Tommy" Giordano, Sr. (December 29, 1918 – August 26, 1996) was a Philadelphia businessman who served three terms on the Philadelphia City Council as a Democrat.
+Gaetano Paul "Tommy" Giordano Sr. (December 29, 1918 – August 26, 1996) was a Philadelphia businessman who served three terms on the Philadelphia City Council as a Democrat.

 Giordano was born in Philadelphia in 1918, the oldest son of Italian immigrants Paul and Frances Giordano.
 He was educated at St. Paul's Roman Catholic School in South Philadelphia but left school after the ninth grade to join the family business, a produce and seafood stand in Philadelphia's Italian Market.
 He enlisted in the Army in February 1941 and served as a parachute instructor at Fort Benning in Georgia during World War II.
 He was badly injured in a training accident there, breaking both of his legs, and was discharged in 1944.

 After returning to the family business, Giordano became known as a community leader and became involved in local Democratic politics.
-In 1955, when he was the leader of the 2nd Ward, party leaders nominated him for City Council from the 2nd district.
+In 1955, when he was the leader of the 2nd ward, party leaders nominated him for the city council from the 2nd district.
 The South Philadelphia district was, at the time, the only one held by Republicans after the Democrats' near-sweep in 1951.
 Four years later, Giordano took the seat for his party with 58% of the vote.

 Giordano was known as an independent within the party, often having to work against intra-party rivals.
 He was reelected in 1959, increasing his share of the vote to 66%.
 He had no primary opponent that year but in 1963, ward leaders in the 2nd district tried to throw their weight behind another Democrat, claiming that Giordano was not responsive to their concerns.
 The Americans for Democratic Action, a progressive group, also attempted to deny Giordano renomination in a citywide effort to nominate more progressive candidates to the city council.
 The ward leaders' efforts were unsuccessful and Giordano defeated the ADA-backed candidate, David Savitt, by a five-to-one margin in the May primary election.
 At the general election in November, Giordano was re-elected, albeit with a reduced share of the vote: 57%.